 The admission board of the programme you selected will screen your educational history and your motivation to determine your access to the programme.
 This process may take up to 6 weeks after you uploaded all required data and documents (holidays and closing days are not included in the 6 week-period).
 If the admission board gives a positive recommendation, you can proceed with the following part of the application.

 You need to provide all necessary data and electronic documents for this part of your application before the deadlines mentioned under "Application deadlines".

-Start your request for admission for a master or advanced master in the electronic application Mobility-Online (application will open on 2 December 2019).
+Start your request for admission for a master or advanced master in the electronic application Mobility-Online (applications for 2022-2023 will start in December 2021).
 Need help with the application?
-A user guide (PDF, 500kb) is available.
+A user guide (PDF, 500kb) and instructional videos are available

 - Generate a user account to access the application in a secure way

 - Upload electronic documents to support your application.
 No legalisation is necessary at this point.
 The following minimum documents are required:

 - a color copy of a valid passport or identity card

 - a motivation letter